ChenchenKang/chenchenkang.github.io/_pages/extension.md

   >
   <figcaption>
-    September 15, 2025: Kang visited Easy Tree Nursery in Rock Island, Tennessee, where grower James Hines provided a nursery tour and discussed automation, labor-saving technologies, and opportunities for research and Extension collaboration.
+    September 15, 2025: Kang visited Easy Tree Nursery in Rock Island, Tennessee, where grower James Hines provided a nursery tour and discussed automation, precision ag technologies, and opportunities for research and extension collaboration.
     As a grower who actively embraces technology, James shared valuable perspectives on developing practical automation solutions that address real production needs.